jazz-community/rtc-git-connector-service/README.md

 2. Head to the dcc start page, eg. `https://your-rtc-server/dcc/web`.
 Import the data collection definitions.

 ![Collection Job Import](https://github.com/jazz-community/rtc-git-connector-service/blob/master/documentation/dcc_load_jobs.png)

 3. Verify that the Git DCC Jobs have been loaded successfully.
 The Jobs should be listed in the ODS Data Collection section.

 ![Job Import Verification](https://github.com/jazz-community/rtc-git-connector-service/blob/master/documentation/dcc_jobs_loaded.png)

 ### Deploy Report Builder Definitions
-The required SQL Files are in the `reporting/sql_db2_derby/views` folder of this repository or the released update site zip file in `org.jazzcommunity.GitConnectorService-update-site/reporting`.
-Please note that the order in which the views are created is important, and should be followed as is presented here.

 1. Copy all ttl files from the `reporting/rs` folder to the `server/conf/rs/metadata` folder of your RTC installation.
 2. Import report definitions:
     1. Go to the admin section of report builder and click on Data Sources

 ![Report Builder Admin View](https://github.com/jazz-community/rtc-git-connector-service/blob/master/documentation/rs_admin_section.png)

     2. Choose the Rational Data Warehouse Data Source

 ![Report Builder Data Sources](https://github.com/jazz-community/rtc-git-connector-service/blob/master/documentation/rs_data_sources.png)

     3. Reload definitions

 ![Report Builder Resource Refresh](https://github.com/jazz-community/rtc-git-connector-service/blob/master/documentation/rs_refresh-source.png)

 3. Verify that the report definitions have been loaded sucessfully: After the successful update of the metamodel, you should see the git artifacts when creating a reporting and selecting "Choose an artifact"

 ![Report Builder Showing Git Commit](https://github.com/jazz-community/rtc-git-connector-service/blob/master/documentation/rs_choose_artifact.png)